allegroai/clearml-docs/docs/getting_started/ds/best_practices.md

 - [ClearML Agent](../../clearml_agent.md) does the heavy lifting.
 It reproduces the execution environment, clones your code, applies code patches, manages parameters (Including overriding them on the fly), executes the code and queues multiple tasks
   It can even [build](../../clearml_agent.md#buildingdockercontainers) the docker container for you!
-- [ClearML Pipelines](../../fundamentals/pipelines.md) ensures that steps run in the same order, programmatically chaining tasks together, while giving an overview of the execution pipeline's status.
+- [ClearML Pipelines](../../fundamentals/pipelines.md) ensure that steps run in the same order, programmatically chaining tasks together, while giving an overview of the execution pipeline's status.

 **Your entire environment should magically be able to run on any machine, without you working hard.**